DanielRMangru/GRUBTamer/README.md

 # GRUBTamer

 GRUBTamer is a modern, GUI-based editor for managing and customizing the GRUB2 bootloader.
-Built with Python and GTK4/Libadwaita, it provides a user-friendly interface to configure boot settings, manage boot entries, and customize themes without manually editing configuration files.
+Built with Python and GTK4/Libadwaita, it provides a user-friendly interface to configure boot settings, m[...]

 ## Why?
 I wanted to edit my GRUB menu and make some customizations to the loading screen.
 This one is Linux based.